The beliefs of back pain that I have gathered over the years of Spark Performance and Physiotherapy.

 You Should Rest And Wait It Out

-The weather is changing here in the East Valley.
-This is the weather we look forward to all year!
+The weather is changing here in the East Valley and this is the weather we all look forward to all year!

 Will you be able to enjoy it?